California county routes in zone S

 There are 34 routes assigned to the "S" zone of the California Route Marker Program, which designates county routes in California.
 The "S" zone includes county highways in Imperial, Orange, Riverside, San Diego, and Santa Barbara counties.

 S1

 County Route S1 (CR S1), also known as Sunrise Highway for a portion of its length, is a 34.08 mi long county highway located entirely in San Diego County, California, United States.
-It begins at State Route 94 near Barrett and moves northward across Interstate 8, just west of the Laguna Summit.
+It begins at State Route 94 (SR 94) near Barrett and moves northward across Interstate 8 (I-8), just west of the Laguna Summit.
 This segment is also known as Buckman Springs Road.
 North of I-8, it is the Sunrise Scenic Byway, a National Forest Scenic Byway.